ropensci-archive/roweb2/content/blog/2018-05-02-onboarding-is-work.md

 ensures that packages contributed by the community undergo a transparent, constructive, non adversarial and open review process, involves a lot of work from many actors: authors, reviewers and editors;
 but *how much work*?
 Managing the effort involved in the peer-review process is a major part of ensuring its sustainability and quality.
-In this post, we'll take a look the effort put in by participants in the review process, and also learn something about exploring GitHub data along the way.
+In this post, we’ll take a look the effort put in by participants in the review process, and also learn something about exploring GitHub data along the way.

 ### Work done by authors